etases/EduBlock.Report/Requirement.md

   * Admin choose which criteria to search and combine with search by text.
   * system show list of accounts that match the search criteria.
 * **Exception:**
-  * System displays notification “No account found” if there is no account that match the search criteria.
+  * System displays notification “No account found” if there is no account that matches the search criteria.

 ##### UC-6 Admin update their profile